Hurricanes vs. Maple Leafs Prediction & Picks - December 30

 Hurricanes vs. Maple Leafs Predictions for Saturday

-Our computer projection model for this game expects a final score of Maple Leafs 4, Hurricanes 3.
+Our computer projection model for this matchup predicts a final score of Maple Leafs 4, Hurricanes 3.

 - Spread Pick: Maple Leafs (+1.5)